How will voting go on Oct. 29?

 The polling stations are open from 7:30 am to 9:00 pm.
 You may choose which polling station in Zoetermeer you want to go to.
 The addresses of the polling stations can be found on the back of the candidate list.
 The polling stations are organized by district.
 This way you can quickly see which polling station is close to you.

 We use as many polling stations as possible that are easily accessible.
-Please note that the location of the polling place where you have voted in the past may not be used as a polling place this year.
+Please note that the location of the polling station where you have voted in the past may not be used as a polling station this year.

-What should you bring to the polling place?
+What should you bring to the polling station?

 To vote, you must bring these things: